 In the Century output table, we redefined the soil N pool by removing the surficial dead wood and soil dead wood.
 This makes the soil N pool consistent with the soil C pool, which doesn’t include dead material.

-We also adjusted the mineral N so that it can not be depleted to zero, which caused errors for N uptake until more N deposition occurred.
+We also adjusted the mineral N so that it can’t be depleted to zero, which caused errors for N uptake until more N deposition occurred.
 Now mineral N can be very small (<0.01) but not zero, allowing the calculation of N uptake even when the rates are very low.

 Version 3.0